Chicago Honey Bears

 The Chicago Honey Bears were a cheerleading squad for the Chicago Bears of the National Football League during the late 1970s and early 1980s.
 The group performed at Bears games at Soldier Field.
-After Super Bowl XX, the squad was disbanded, and currently, the Bears are one of the seven NFL teams that do not have cheerleaders, along with the Buffalo Bills, Cleveland Browns, Green Bay Packers, New York Giants, Los Angeles Chargers, and the Pittsburgh Steelers.
+After Super Bowl XX, the squad was disbanded, and currently, the Bears are one of the seven NFL teams that do not have cheerleaders, along with the Buffalo Bills, Cleveland Browns, Los Angeles Chargers, New York Giants, New York Jets, and Pittsburgh Steelers.

 History

 In 1976, after a disastrous 1975 season for the Bears, owner/founder George Halas decided to bring "dancing girls" to the Bears, after the success of other cheerleading corps like the Dallas Cowboys Cheerleaders, Washington Redskins Cheerleaders and other squads prompted Halas to get the Bears a squad as well, and requested general manager Jim Finks to find a director.
 During the search, Finks was given a recommendation for former cheerleader and choreographer Cathy Core, who had recently moved to Chicago from New Jersey.
 However, when Finks asked Core about choreographing the squad, Core thought it was a prank and hung up.
 After some verification, Core accepted.
-During the meeting with Core, Halas stated that "As long as I’m alive, we will have dancing girls on the sidelines."
+During the meeting with Core, Halas stated that "As long as I'm alive, we will have dancing girls on the sidelines."
 Halas was true to his word, as the Honey Bears were around for the rest of his life until his death in 1983.
 After 28 girls were selected, they became an instant hit.
 However, the job did not pay much, as they were only paid $15 a game ($5 for gas, $5 for parking and $5 for uniform cleaning).
 By 1985, the wage was extended to $20.
 Despite this, over 5,000 ladies auditioned in 1985.
 Unlike current squads, the Honey Bears performed more actual cheerleading stunts than dance moves that other squads perform.